James Clarke (footballer, born 1989)

-James Anthony John Clarke (born 17 November 1989) is an English footballer who plays as centre back for club Newport County.
+James Anthony John Clarke (born 17 November 1989) is an English footballer who plays as a centre back for Cymru Premier club Cardiff Met, where he is player-coach.

 Career

 Clarke began his career at Oxford United, making his debut by playing the full 90 minutes in a 2–0 Conference win at Kidderminster Harriers on 24 November 2007.
 He made 18 league appearances in his first season, and was sent off for two bookings in a 0–3 home defeat to Burton Albion on 8 March 2008.

 He played 14 league matches in the ensuing campaign, but received a straight red card in the opening game, a 3–0 defeat at Barrow on 8 August 2008.
 On 27 February 2009, with his contract terminated by mutual consent, he joined Southern Football League Premier Division team Oxford City for the rest of their 2009 campaign, and from 2012 to 2014 he signed for Salisbury City after an unsuccessful trial at League one side Yeovil Town.

 With Salisbury in financial distress, Clarke left for Woking, also of the Conference, on an undisclosed contract.
 He made his debut on 9 August as they opened the season with a 3–1 win at Alfreton Town, and made 30 appearances across the campaign.